tangle-network/gepa-ts/README.md

 TypeScript implementation of GEPA (Gradient-free Evolution of Prompts and Agents) with complete 1:1 feature parity to the Python version.

-GEPA optimizes text components (prompts, instructions) using evolutionary algorithms and LLM-based reflection to automatically improve performance on your tasks.
+GEPA optimizes text components (prompts, instructions, entire programs) using evolutionary algorithms and LLM-based reflection to automatically improve performance on your tasks.

+**Now with real DSPy execution and native AxLLM evolution!**

 ## Installation